 France is a pioneer in using innovative financing mechanisms to fund development programs.
 France currently allocates half of the revenues from its national financial transaction tax (FTT) to development and climate programs (an estimated €798 million, or US$883 million in 2018).
 The French government is pushing for a FTT to be implemented at the European level to fund ODA and the fight against climate change.
 Domestically, it also uses proceeds from an airline ticket tax, of which €210 million (US$232 million) is allocated every year to development and climate change.
 In practice, those extra-budgetary revenues mobilized by the FTT and the airline tax are pre-allocated to the Solidarity Fund for Development, which redistributes resources to 29 organizations, among them the Global Fund, the Green Climate Fund, Gavi, IFFim, and UNITAID.
 France is also the second-largest contributor to the International Finance Facility for Immunisation (IFFIm) (see ‘Deep Dive: global health’ for more details).

 According to OECD data, France delivers 62% of its ODA bilaterally (2016).
-The single largest share goes to education: in 2015, education constituted 16% of French bilateral ODA (US$1.3 billion).
+The single largest share goes to education: in 2015, education constituted 16% of French bilateral ODA (US$1.1 billion).
 However, 58% of this comprises costs for students from developing countries studying in France, which can be reported as ODA.
 Thus, the vast share of France’s education ODA does not go to actual projects in developing countries.
-The second-largest sector of French bilateral ODA is allocated to multi-sector projects (12%, US$987 million).
-The majority of these projects falls under the scope of urban development and management in developing countries (81% of the spending).
+The second-largest sector of French bilateral ODA is allocated to multi-sector projects (12%, US$834 million).
+The vast majority of these projects falls under the scope of urban development and management in developing countries (81% of the spending).

 - Who are the main actors in French development cooperation?